“… it was not in her nature to question the veracity of a young man of such amiable appearance as Wickham.”of Jane Bennet, Pride and Prejudice

 The Social 9

-Social 9s seek to experience Essential Harmony through their relationships and contributions to others.
-They are the most outgoing, friendly, and charismatic nine.
-They are actively involved with other people, and despite their modesty, they make a big impact.
-They easily fall into a kind of caretaker or “therapist” role with others.
-Deeply supportive and self-effacing, they can feel taken for granted since they care for friends and loved ones and don’t ask much in return.
+Social Nines are seeking to experience Essential Harmony through their relationships and their contributions to others.
+Social Nines tend to be the most outgoing, friendly, and charismatic Nines.
+Social Nines tend to be actively involved with other people, and despite their modesty, they often make a big impact.
+They can easily fall into a kind of caretaker or “therapist” role with others.
+Deeply supportive and self-effacing, Social Nines can feel taken for granted since they care for friends and loved ones and don’t ask much in return.

-Autonomy conflicts take shape as a tension between how much they give themselves over to relationships versus how much they keep for themselves.
-This plays out in them compartmentalizing different aspects of themselves that get expressed in different relationships.
-They are outwardly the most malleable nine, while covertly keeping others at arm’s length.
-They stay dispersed and divided, connected to and outside a relationships at the same time.
-They allow the perceived needs of the relationship to determine much of their personal self-expression, more by than from fully showing up as their whole self.
+For Social Nines, autonomy conflicts can take shape as a tension between how much they give themselves over to relationships versus how much they keep for themselves.
+This can play out in Nines as compartmentalizing different aspects of themselves that get expressed in different relationships.
+They can be outwardly the most malleable Nine, while covertly keeping others at arm’s length.
+It means that the Social Nine stays dispersed and divided, both connected to and outside of relationships at the same time.
+They allow much of their personal self-expression to be determined more by the perceived needs of the relationship than from fully showing up as their whole self.

-Their Sloth manifests in as preemptive self-rejection of their gifts.
-They can hide their capacities, talents, and individuality to remain accepted by others.
-A conflict can emerge in both wanting attention and recognition while also feeling being too singled out is narcissistic or threatens the respect and connections they have with others.
-This creates a great deal of tension and inner resistance, leading to resentment, and in some cases, passive aggressive behaviors and occasional eruptions of anger.
+Sloth can manifest in Social Nine as preemptive self-rejection of their own gifts.
+They can hide their capacities, talents, and individuality in order to remain accepted by others.
+A conflict can emerge for people of this type in both wanting attention and recognition while also feeling that being too singled out is narcissistic or threatens the respect and connections they have with others.
+This can create a great deal of tension and inner resistance, leading to resentment, and in some cases, passive aggressive behaviors and occasional eruptions of anger.

-The checked-out social nine may then rationalize they’re looking for a better relationship or better social conditions to more fully express themselves, but this fantasy is a way to simply delay showing up in the present.
-Likewise, the flip side is they may settle with friends and relationships that don’t have their best interests at heart or who encourage them to remain in limited identities.
+The checked-out Social Nine may then rationalize they’re looking for a better relationship or better social conditions to more fully express themselves, but this fantasy is often a way to simply delay showing up in the present.
+Likewise, the flipside is that they may settle with certain friends and relationships that don’t have their best interests at heart or who encourage them to remain in limited identities.